Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 caption = "Ponies are doing prompt engineering (c) DALL-E"
 ///

-I've been using [ChatGPT](https://chatgpt.com/) almost since the release of its fourth version (so for over a year now).
+I've been using [ChatGPT](https://chatgpt.com/) almost since the release of fourth version (so for over a year now).
 Over this time, I've gotten pretty good at writing queries to this thing.

 At some point, OpenAI allowed customizing chats with your text instructions (look for `Customize ChatGPT` in the menu).
 With time, I added more and more commands there, and recently, the size of the instructions exceeded the allowed maximum :-)

-Also, it turned out that a universal instruction set is not such a good idea — you need to adjust instructions for different kinds of tasks, which is inconvenient.
+Also, it turned out that a universal instruction set is not such a good idea — you need to adjust instructions for different kinds of tasks, otherwise, they won't be as useful as they could be.

 Therefore, I moved the instructions to GPT bots instead of customizing my chat.
 OpenAI calls them GPTs.
 They are the same chats but with a higher limit on the size of the customized instructions and the ability to upload additional texts as a knowledge base.